jamesmuking5/COS20031_CTDP/use_cases/README.md

 ```

 This script is useful to fetch all properties owned by a specific user using their email address.
 The properties are returned along with their types.

+## USE_CASE_7
+This SQL query is designed to retrieve a list of properties of a specific type, along with the details of their respective owners.

+Here's how it works:

+1. `SELECT`: This keyword is used to specify the data we want to retrieve from the database.
+In this case, we're retrieving the property ID, property type ID, property type description, city, user ID, user name, and user email.

+2. `FROM property p`: This specifies the main table we're retrieving data from, which is the `property` table.
+The `p` is an alias for `property`, making the rest of the query easier to read and write.

+3. `JOIN property_type pt ON p.pType_id = pt.pType_id`: This is a JOIN operation, which combines rows from two or more tables based on a related column.
+Here, we're joining the `property` table with the `property_type` table based on the `pType_id` column.

+4. `JOIN property_owner po ON p.user_id = po.user_id`: This is another JOIN operation, this time joining the `property` table with the `property_owner` table based on the `user_id` column.

+5. `WHERE pt.pType_Desc = "Terrace Double"`: This is a WHERE clause, which is used to filter records.
+This clause filters out all records where the property type description is not "Terrace Double".

+So, in summary, this query retrieves all properties of type "Terrace Double", along with their respective owner details.